vyom-pandya-aiml-ak/python-notes/numpy.md

 ## 2. Module 1 — The Array: Building Your Foundation

 The **`ndarray`** (N-dimensional array) is NumPy's central data structure.
 Everything else in this guide exists to create, transform, or query it.
+By default, maximum supported dimension for an ndarray is 32.

 ### 2.1 Creating Arrays from Data